 Appeals Decisions The Review Team for the Rank & Review process will also serve as the Appeals Review Team.
 Appeals are decided by majority vote of the Review/Appeals Team, and once decided, are final and may not be overturned by the Data & Goals Committee, Board or Membership.

-Project Tiering

-When the NOFO is released, the priorities and tiering outlined in the application are strategically applied by the CoC to the project ranking.
-Reallocation, new projects, and other CoC priorities are considered through CoC discussions.
-The tiering is presented by the Data and Goals Committee to the Board who approves then presented to Membership.
-Membership votes on the tiering and approves the Project Listing and the CoC Application.